Skip to content

 Event Highlights:

-- Live Music and Dancing: The Big Dance on Saturday, March 15, features performances by opener Slade Coulter and headliner Dylan Wheeler.
-The event takes place from 8 PM to 1 AM at the Shamrock Convention Center.
+• Live Music and Dancing: The Big Dance on Saturday, March 14, features performances by Logan Ryan Band with special guest Carson Jeffrey.
+Doors open at 8pm and the event starts at 9 PM at the Shamrock Convention Center.
 Tickets are available for purchase online.

-- Rodeo Events: The Ranch Rodeo and Goat Roping take place at 3 PM on March 15 at the Dalton O’Gorman Rodeo Arena, offering authentic cowboy experiences.
+• Rodeo Events: The Ranch Rodeo and Open Ranch Bronc Riding will take place at 3 PM on March 14 at the Dalton O’Gorman Rodeo Arena, offering authentic cowboy experiences.

 The origins of Shamrock’s St. Patrick’s Celebration trace back to 1938, when bandmaster Glenn Truax, alongside the Shamrock Booster Club, organized the first festival.
 Over the decades, the event has grown, with interruptions during wartime, and was officially recognized by the Texas Legislature in 2013.